karthik11135/carsus-proposal/carsus_dashboard.md

 Some of the features of the application include:

 1. Filtering data according to atomic numbers, ascending/descending order of wavelengths, line/level ids etc.
-2. Supports uploading and analyzing external atomic datasets.
+2. Supports viewing existing atomic datasets.
 3. Provides features to compare different atomic datasets, helping researchers validate data across sources.
 4. System is designed to support both legacy atomic files and newer formats, ensuring long-term usability.
 5. Includes thorough documentation and test coverage to maintain ease of use.